 - 8 cloves garlic, peeled

 - Slice peppers or leave them whole.
 (To prevent bursting, cut two small slits in whole peppers.).

-- Pack peppers tightly into clean, hot jars.
+- Pack peppers tightly into clean, hot, half pint jars.

 - Combine vinegar and water; heat to a simmer.

 - Pour hot vinegar over peppers, leaving 1/2 inch head space.